DarkMatterCore/libusbhsfs/README.md

 * If the UMS device that holds the volume set as the default devoptab device is removed from the console.
 * If the USB Mass Storage Class Host interface is closed via `usbHsFsExit()` and a volume from an available UMS device was set as the default devoptab device.

-For an example, please check the provided test application in `/example`.
+For an example, please check the provided test applications under `/example_event` or `/example_callback`.

 Credits
 --------------

-* [DarkMatterCore](https://github.com/DarkMatterCore): UMS device LUN/FS management, Bulk-Only Transport (BOT) driver, library interface.
+* [DarkMatterCore](https://github.com/DarkMatterCore): UMS device LUN/FS management, Bulk-Only Transport (BOT) driver, library interface, FAT support, EXT support.
 * [XorTroll](https://github.com/XorTroll): FS mounting system, devoptab device (un)registration, example test application.
 * [Rhys Koedijk](https://github.com/rhyskoedijk): NTFS support.
-* Lots of SPC/BOT docs across the Internet - these have been referenced in multiple files from the codebase.
+* Lots of SPC/BOT docs across the Internet -- these have been referenced in multiple files from the codebase.

 Thanks to
 --------------